Climate change

 Jessica Newberry, Imperial College London, UK

-Nick Obradovich, Max Planck Institute for Human Development, US
+Nick Obradovich, Max Planck Institute for Human Development, USA

 Meaghan O'Donnell, University of Melbourne, Australia